adioshun/gitBook_Object_Tracking/background-filter/2016-change-detection-of-mobile-lidar-data.md

 2. detection methods that quantify changes.

-Our proposed method in Section 3 belongs to the former category.
-A variety of applications based on change detection are discussed as well, e.g., structural monitoring, forestry, geomorphology, and urban changes.
-Readers can also refer to [Xiao et al., 2015] for a brief overview on change detection methods from different fields such as remote sensing and photogrammetry, computer vision, and robotics.
+버드아이뷰 방식의 탐지법 : Readers can also refer to [Xiao et al., 2015] for a brief overview on change detection methods from different fields such as remote sensing and photogrammetry, computer vision, and robotics.

+본 논문의 방식
+- Our method is similar to the approach proposed in [Barber et al.,2008] which is based on an octree.
+- On the other hand, we employ a voxel grid and implement entire method by means of cloud computing.
+- The differences between an octree and a voxel grid and the reasons of applying a voxel grid in our work are further investigated in Section 3.2